kaoh/homebrew-globalplatform/README.md

 __NOTE:__ `HOMEBREW_BINTRAY_USER` and `HOMEBREW_BINTRAY_KEY` must be set in the environment before this can be executed.
 Look into "Edit Profile" -> "API Key".

+Go to the directory with the collected bottles and run:

    brew pr-upload --bintray-org=kaoh --root-url=https://dl.bintray.com/kaoh/bottles-globalplatform

 This command also updates the formulae with a `bottle do` section.

+__NOTE:__ If `cellar :any_skip_relocation` is used in the formulae by Homebrew then the program will not run, replace it with `cellar :any`.

 ### Push Updated Formulae